Who we are

 As such, visitors of Onahole Review must be mature, depending on the age of majority of their citizenship or country or any relevant regulation where the connection is made from.

-However, Onahole Review has no means to ascertain the age of the visitors without requiring extensive collection of sensitive identification data whose control and security can’t be properly assured, therefor we are trusting on the visitor’s best judgment, honesty and/or parental supervision without proceeding with any additional private information collection.
+However, Onahole Review has no means to ascertain the actual age of the visitors without requiring extensive collection of very sensitive identification data whose control and security can’t be properly guaranteed, therefor we are trusting on the visitor’s best judgment, honesty and/or parental supervision without proceeding with any additional private information collection.

 What personal data we collect and why we collect it